 Recognizing these larger challenges of pretrial justice, LJAF has primarily focused on the dynamics of the release decision itself.
 In many jurisdictions, police, prosecutors, and judges have little information about an individual defendant’s risk of pretrial misconduct – the risk of failure to return to court or be arrested for another crime.
 In some courts, the detention decision is made by reference to a fixed bail schedule that precludes any consideration of the circumstances of the individual defendant.
 This critical decision is often made in a subjective manner without the aid of objective metrics.
 As a result, in many jurisdictions, approximately half of the defendants determined by risk assessment instruments to be at high risk of non-appearance or pretrial crime are released before trial, often with minimal or no supervision, while significant numbers of low-risk, non-violent defendants are detained because they cannot make bail.

 The signature contribution of LJAF to the larger pretrial reform movement has been the development of the Public Safety Assessment (PSA).
 Currently, only about 10 percent of courts use evidence-based risk-assessment instruments to help them decide whether to release, supervise, or detain defendants.
 The PSA was developed to address this shortfall.
-It was created using a database of over 1.5 million cases drawn from more than 300 U.S. jurisdictions.
+It was created using a database of over 1.5 million cases drawn from approximately 300 U.S. jurisdictions.
 These data were analyzed to identify the factors that are the best predictors of whether a defendant will commit a new crime, commit a new violent crime, or fail to return to court.
 The result is an objective point system that requires fewer resources to implement than previous techniques.
 The PSA does not consider factors such as race, gender, level of education, socioeconomic status, and neighborhood.

 Over 40 jurisdictions have either adopted the PSA or are engaged in implementation with LJAF technical assistance.
 These jurisdictions include the states of Arizona, Kentucky, and New Jersey, and three of the largest cities and two of the largest jail systems within those states.
 The early results are very promising, including reductions in the pretrial jail population, the rate of failures to appear, and the level of crime committed by those on pretrial release.